mkleehammer/surround/README.md

      -------     <-- inner
     ---------    <-- outer

-There are also functions defined as "auto" which work as "inner" *unless* you enter a closing character.
-For example, the mark auto command normally marks within pairs, but if you enter ')' it will mark the outer pair characters also.
+There are also functions defined as "auto" which work as "inner" most of the time, but work as "outer" if you enter a closing character.
+For example, the kill command `k` normally kills text within pairs, but if you enter `)` it will kill the parentheses also.

 This is very handy as it allows the same command to be used for both inner and outer.
 Unfortunately this can't be used for pairs where the left and right are the same, like quotes.
-For these characters, the auto functions will behave like inner.
+For these characters, the auto functions will always work as "inner".

 ### Key Bindings

 The mode does not bind any keys.
-It provides some commands, which can be bound to keys.
-But the recommended usage is to bind a single key to the provided keymap.
-The rest of the documentation will assume you are using this keymap, but the functions you can bind yourself will also be described.
+It provides some commands which can be bound to keys, but the recommended usage is to bind a single key to the provided keymap.
+The rest of the documentation will assume you are using this keymap.

 I personally bind the keymap to "C-." so it is easy to access, and an example of this will be shown in the installation section.